Javacord/Javacord/README.md

 ### Listeners in Their Own Class 🗃

 All the examples use inline listeners for simplicity.
-For better readability it is also possible to have listeners in their own class:
+For better readability, it is also possible to have listeners in their own class:

 ```java
 public class MyListener implements MessageCreateListener {